Hydrogen and Helium atoms in strong magnetic fields: Results Discussion

-Figure~\ref{fig:figure4} shows how the eigenvalues obtained from the solution of Eq.
-(3) depend upon the mesh size.
-As was mentioned earlier, the calculations were carried out on a finite domain of several Bohr radii in each of the two directions both parallel and perpendicular to the field.
+Figure~\ref{fig:figure3} shows the dependence of the eigenvalues obtained from the solution of Eq.~(\ref{eq:3}) on the mesh size employed.
+As mentioned earlier, the calculations were carried out on a finite domain of several Bohr radii in each of the two directions both parallel and perpendicular to the field.
 While keeping the domain fixed, the number of finite elements constituting the mesh was varied.
-Runs were performed on each mesh size for every value of magnetic field strength considered in the study for each of the three states of hydrogen, $m=0, -1$ and $-2$.
-The eigenvalues thus obtained were plotted against the average area per finite element in the mesh corresponding to each value of the magnetic field strength parameter $\beta$.
-Extrapolation of the data to the limit of zero mesh size in each case yielded the values that would correspond to an infinitely fine mesh.
+Runs were performed on each mesh size, for every value of magnetic field strength considered in the study, for each of the three states of hydrogen, $m=0, -1$ and $-2$.
+For a given value of $\beta$, the eigenvalues were plotted against the average area per finite element in the domain, corresponding to different levels of mesh refinement as shown in the figure.
+Extrapolation of the data to the limit of zero mesh size, in each case, yielded the eigenvalues that would correspond to an infinitely fine mesh.
 These values were reported as the calculated data points in the preceding figures.
 The extrapolation was carried out by employing rational functions; the reader is referred to Ref.~\cite{NR1992} for details regarding the method employed.
 The average accuracy of the estimate of the asymptotic value was determined to be on the order of Rydbergs.
-Such estimation errors were too small to be shown on the plots.
-The line through the data points is merely a guide to the eye.
+These were too small to be shown on the plots.
+The line through the data points in Figure~\ref{fig:figure3} is merely a guide to the eye.